-Types of rainfall | Convectional, Orographic, Cyclonic
+Types of Rainfall | Convectional, Orographic, and Cyclonic

 1. Convectional rainfall

-2. Orographic or relief rainfall
+2. Orographic (or relief) rainfall

-3. Cyclonic or frontal rainfall
+3. Cyclonic (or frontal) rainfall

-Types of rainfall
+Types of Rainfall

-Diagram showing Convectional rainfall
+Convectional rainfall diagram

-Convectional Rainfall
+Convectional rainfall

 • The rainfall is often accompanied by thunder and lightning.

-2. Orographic or relief rainfall
+2. Orographic (or relief) rainfall

-Diagram showing Orographic or Relief rainfall
+Diagram showing Orographic (or relief) rainfall

-Orographic or relief rainfall
+Orographic (or relief) rainfall

-• These clouds bring rain, most of which falls on the ridge facing the air current (Windward side).
+• These clouds bring rain, most of which falls on the ridge facing the air current (windward side).

-3. Cyclonic or frontal rainfall
+3. Cyclonic (or frontal) rainfall

-Frontal rainfall diagram
+Cyclonic (or frontal) rainfall diagram

 • It occurs when two air masses with different temperatures collide.